124 characters at about 4 chars/token

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Quickly estimate whether a prompt is short, medium, or long before using a model.
 Plan token cost by pairing this tool with the AI Token Cost Calculator.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 Read the AI result as a best-effort clue or draft.
 Look at labels, scores, notes, and warnings together, then compare the result with the original text or image before using it anywhere important.